AI Agent Index

 Pros

-• Permanently free with no paid tier — Ai2's nonprofit mission and grant funding make Semantic Scholar permanently accessible without subscription pressure, which is a meaningful constraint advantage versus commercially-funded competitors
+• Permanently free with no paid tier: Ai2's nonprofit endowment and grant funding make Semantic Scholar accessible without subscription pressure, a structural advantage versus commercially-funded competitors like Scopus and Web of Science that charge institutional licensing fees.

-• Free Open Research Corpus API enables third-party tool ecosystem — Elicit, Consensus, ResearchRabbit, Connected Papers, and many others use Semantic Scholar as their underlying data layer, making it the foundational infrastructure for AI-augmented academic research
+• Free Open Research Corpus API powers the downstream research tool ecosystem: Elicit, Consensus, ResearchRabbit, Connected Papers, and Litmaps all use Semantic Scholar as their primary data layer, making it the foundational infrastructure for AI-augmented academic research without licensing costs.

-• AI-augmented features beyond basic search — TLDR summaries, citation context (supportive vs. contradicting), and influence-weighted ranking provide research workflow advantages that Google Scholar cannot match
+• AI-enriched features beyond basic search: TLDR summaries, citation context tagging (supportive vs. contradicting), and influence-weighted ranking provide editorial signal that Google Scholar cannot match, available without signup across the full 234M+ paper corpus.

 Limitations